Highlights

 Day 7: W Trek (Day 3): French Valley to Refugio Grey, Transfer to Puerto Natales

 After a fortifying breakfast, you'll begin the final day of the W Trek.
 It starts with a four-hour hike through a small forest along Lago Grey.
 This section is often quite windy due to the open landscapes around the lake, which include the famous Grey Glacier.
-At 104 square miles (269 sq km), this glacial mass comprises a sizeable portion of the Southern Patagonian Ice Field.
+At 104 square miles (269 sq km), this glacial mass comprises a sizable portion of the Southern Patagonian Ice Field.

 After two hours of hiking, you'll get your first glimpse of Grey Glacier.
 Continue another two hours until you arrive at Refugio & Camping Grey.
 From here, hop on a boat for the ride across Lago Grey, followed by a short hike through the forest to the bus stop, where you'll make your connection back to Puerto Natales.
 After checking into a hotel in town, you can enjoy dinner at a local restaurant and toast the completion of your grand trekking adventure.